Ripples in the baryon to dark matter ratio in $\Lambda$CDM: implications for galaxy formation: Results

 The integrated consequence of these differences is captured by the time evolution of the comoving stellar mass density, $\rho_{\rm star}(z)$, shown in panel (c) of \cref{fig:volume_averaged}.
-Here, the time evolution departs slightly from the near-perfect antisymmetry seen in the gas and star-formation rates: the \inv{} simulation displays a $12\%$ enhancement in $\rho_{\rm star}(z)$, while the \fid{} run shows an $8\%$ suppression at $z = 8$.
-Although the large jackknife errors reflect the small stellar mass formed by this epoch, the asymmetry appears physical.
-It arises because the boosted gas supply in \inv{} not only increases the instantaneous star-formation rate but also accelerates its onset, giving an early advantage.
-Since $\rho_{\rm star}(z)$ is the time-integrated star-formation rate, even symmetric differences in $\dot{\rho}_{\rm star}$ do not lead to symmetric totals.
+Here, the time evolution departs slightly from the near-perfect antisymmetry seen in the gas and star formation rates: the \inv{} simulation displays a $12\%$ enhancement in $\rho_{\rm star}(z)$, while the \fid{} run shows an $8\%$ suppression at $z = 8$.
+Although the large jackknife uncertainties reflect the small stellar mass formed by this epoch, the asymmetry appears physical.
+It arises because the boosted gas supply in \inv{} not only increases the instantaneous star formation rate but also accelerates its onset, giving an early advantage.
+Since $\rho_{\rm star}(z)$ is closely related to the time-integrated star formation rate, even symmetric differences in $\dot{\rho}_{\rm star}$ do not lead to symmetric totals.
 This early imbalance diminishes as stellar mass builds up, and by $z = 5$ the isocurvature runs exhibit near-perfect symmetry about \noiso{}, with only a $1\%$ residual difference by $z = 0$.
 Thus, while isocurvature perturbations significantly modulate early star formation through their impact on gas content, their long-term influence on the integrated stellar mass budget is small within the \texttt{FLAMINGO} galaxy formation model.